 When you must not be given it

-You should not be given METOPROLOL IV MYLAN if you have an allergy to:
+You should not be given METOPROLOL IV MYLAN if:

 The active ingredient in METOPROLOL IV MYLAN passes into breast milk and there is

 a possibility that your baby may be affected.

 Safety and effectiveness of this medicine in children have not been established.

 Do not use this medicine after the expiry date printed on the pack or if the packaging

 It may have no effect at all, or worse, an entirely unexpected effect if it is used